CONGRATULATIONS TO THE 2019 LCCC GRADUATES!

 - As students work through the program, they will have the opportunity to develop relationships with a wide range of students, staff, faculty, and local community members.
 This will also help the students build professional references.

-- The program will help students develop professional references and learn the skills necessary to perform tasks in a variety of professions.
+- The program will help students develop professional references and learn the hands-on skills necessary to perform tasks in a variety of professions.

 - Opportunity to select programs that are fitted to students personal and professional objectives.